Spectral State Compression of Markov Processes: Minimax Estimation of Low-Rank Markov Models

 \begin{Theorem}[Lower Bound] Suppose we observe $(n+1)$ consecutive transition states $\{X_0,\ldots, X_n\}$, where the starting point $X_0$ is randomly generated from the invariant distribution.
 Then

 where $c>0$ is a universal constant, $\inf_{\hat\bF}$ and $\inf_{\hat\bP}$ are taken infimum over arbitrary estimators $\hat{\bP}$ and $\hat{\bF}$, respectively. \end{Theorem}

-The proof of Theorem \ref{th:lower bound} involves constructing a series of instances of low-rank Markov chains with uniform stationary distributions and constant mixing times (so that they belong to the class $\mathcal{P}_{p, r}$ given by \eqref{eq:clasX_F_P^ast-low-rank-class}).
-We show that these instances are not distinguishable based on $(n+1)$ sample transitions.
-Then we apply the generalized Fano's lemma and established the error lower bounds.
+The proof is by constructing a series of instances of low-rank Markov chains with uniform stationary distributions and constant mixing times.
+We show that these instances are not distinguishable based on $(n+1)$ sample transitions, by using the generalized Fano's lemma.
 See Section \ref{section-lowerbound} for the full proof.

 Let us compare Theorems \ref{th:upper_bound_svd} and \ref{th:lower bound}.
 The error upper bounds achieved by the spectral estimators $\hat{\bF},\hat{\bP}$ are nearly minimax-optimal in their dependence on $r, p, n$ (up to polylogarithmic terms), as long as parameters of the ergodic distribution $\mu_{\max}/\mu_{\min}$ and the mixing time $\tau_\ast$ are bounded by constants.
+This suggests that our spectral estimators are statistically efficient for fast mixing Markov processes as long as the ergodic distribution is balanced.
 It is not yet known whether the dependence on $\mu_{\max}/\mu_{\min}$ and $\tau_\ast$ is optimal.
-This suggests that our spectral estimators are statistically efficient for fast mixing Markov processes as long as the ergodic distribution is balanced.